RayhanaAkterDev/frontend-core-foundations/01-html/17-comments-whitespace/README.md

 ---

-> 💡 Pro Tip
+## 💡 Pro Tip

->
-> 1. Place comments before sections or major components to clarify structure.
+1. Place comments before sections or major components to clarify structure.
-> 2. Use &nbsp; carefully—don't overdo spacing.
+2. Use `&nbsp;` carefully—don't overdo spacing.
-> 3. Consider using `<pre>` or CSS white-space: pre when preserving formatting is necessary.
+3. Consider using `<pre>` or CSS `white-space: pre` when preserving formatting is necessary.

 ---